cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-instance.md

           <img src="../../../img/user-guide-basic/training-agenda/training-instance/TI-delete-confirmation.png">
         </p>

-        Either click the **Ok** button and solve the problems that do not allow the deletion of the training instance, or use the **Force** button which will delete all data about training instance.
+        Either click the **Ok** button and solve the problems that do not allow the deletion of the training instance, or use the **Force** button which will delete all data about the training instance.

     ??? download "Download"